roboticsoutreach/smallpeice-docs/docs/simulator/setup.md

 - The `readme.html` file contains a single page guide to using the simulator, similar to this one.

 :::tip
-If you had previously downloaded the simulator, you can copy your code from the previous installation by copying jsut the `zone_0` folder from the old installation to the new one.
+If you had previously downloaded the simulator, you can copy your code from the previous installation by copying just the `zone_0` folder from the old installation to the new one.
 :::

 ## Setting up the Environment